 “Then that’s where you start.”

 This was the beginning of my work.
 I learned that my tears worked like cleansing water, washing away the mud and debris that covered who I truly was.
 I learned that there was a child inside me that had never changed.
 She was still pure, creative, playful, authentic, and brave.
 As we pulled back the layers of my life, I discovered a human being underneath I had somehow always known: me.
 Talking about the events of my past and how they created and contributed to my present changed my relationship with pain.
 Before, I ran from pain.
-I numbed it with constant activity, relationships, and the pursuit of success.
+I numbed it with constant activity, relationships, alcohol, and the pursuit of perfection.
 I didn’t realize that by running from my own pain, I was effectively running from myself.
-I had to learn to listen to pain and value it, though I didn't enjoy it.
+I had to learn to listen to my pain and value the human being feeling it (me), though I didn't enjoy it.
 I learned how to mine it, and remarkably, ironically...
 I discovered diamonds.